-died from heroin overdoses, also nearly double the rate in 2006; nearly 80% of those who used heroin in the past year previously abused prescription opioids.
+209. As a result, self-reported heroin use nearly doubled in the U.S. between 2007 and 2012, from 373,000 to 669,000 individuals and, in 2010, more than 3,000 people in the U.S. died from heroin overdoses, also nearly double the rate in 2006; nearly 80% of those who used heroin in the past year previously abused prescription opioids.

-- 214. While the use of opioids continues to take an enormous toll on Clark County and its residents, pharmaceutical companies reap blockbuster profits. - 215.
-In 2014 alone, opioids generated \$11 billion in revenue for drug companies, Defendants experienced a material increase in sales, revenue, and profits from their fraudulent advertising and other unlawful and unfair conduct as described above. - 216.
-Defendants should be held accountable for their misrepresentations and the harms caused to Clark County as well as its residents thus giving rise to this lawsuit.
+- 210. While the use of opioids continues to take an enormous toll on the City of Las Vegas, Nevada, and its residents, pharmaceutical companies reap blockbuster profits. - 211.
+In 2014 alone, opioids generated \$11 billion in revenue for drug companies, Defendants experienced a material increase in sales, revenue, and profits from their fraudulent advertising and other unlawful and unfair conduct as described above. - 212.
+Defendants should be held accountable for their misrepresentations and the harms caused to the City of Las Vegas, Nevada, as well as its residents thus giving rise to this lawsuit.